adam-wolski/handmade_quake/README.md

 # Building

-Right now only linux specific code is written.
-Only dependency is X11... i think.
+Only dependency is SDL2.

+Scons is used for building
+SConstruct file is right now written in non-multi-platform way with bias for linux, nothing in game itself stops it right now from building on other system, though.
-Scons is used for building (Can't be bothered with makefiles anymore) So for simple build just use:
+So for simple build just type in base directory:
 ```
 scons
 ```
-In base directory.